 This course expands upon the student's understanding of marketing communications by emphasizing the role of the integrated marketing communications (IMC) program in both building and maintaining the brand image and health of an organization.
 The student will study the process by which IMC programs are planned, developed, and executed through exposure to the various IMC tools used in contemporary marketing such as advertising, direct marketing, Internet and interactive marketing, sales promotion, publicity and PR, events, and internal marketing efforts.
-The balance between the theoretical and practical aspects of IMBC make this course relevant to those interested in careers in promotion or product/service marketing Management.
-May be taken in conjunction with, or after, MKTG 658 Marketing Management.
-Prerequisite: MKTG 605 Marketing Management or MKTG 615 Marketing.
+The balance between the theoretical and practical aspects of IMBC make this course relevant to those interested in careers in promotion or product/service marketing management.
+Prerequisite: Full-Time - MKTG 605 Marketing Management or MKTG 615 Marketing.
+Fully Employed - MKTG 658 Marketing Management (may be taken concurrently).